SillianCode/diamondCompiler/README.md

 }
 ```

-* Components combine fields and methods, but are not accessable from outside itself (structs are).
+* Components combine fields and methods, but are not accessible from outside itself (structs are).
 Components implement Interfaces:
 ```diamond
 Comp Document implements Printable {